akmanu/dockertest-preview/readme.md

 ##### The Special Sauce

-The special sauce is passing an Enviornment variable into the Docker command line interface, which provides the URL where the Docker Image is going to pull down the *Github* repository.
+The special sauce is passing an Environment variable into the Docker command line interface, which provides the URL where the Docker Image is going to pull down the *Github* repository.
 I chose to call the Environment Variable **github**, but if you build your own Dockerfile, you can call it anything you like.